dmitrykazhdan/Representing-Programs-with-Graphs/README.md

 - Prepare the test dataset directory as described in the _Dataset Parsing_ section above
-- Specify its paths in the _config.yml_ file:
+- Specify it's path in the _config.yml_ file:
 ```python
 test_path: "path-to-test-data"
 ```